commonknowledge/groundwork/docs/guides/data-pipeline.md

 - Consistent conventions mean less surprises about how different things work.
 - The standardised model/queryset format allows the framework to support generic views, forms and other components.

-Unfortunately, they don't help so much with external data - either public data that we want to be infomred of changes to or data managed by external services.
+Unfortunately, they don't help so much with external data - either public data that we want to be informed of changes to or data managed by external services.

-This gets particuarly tricky when we want to augment the remote data with our own data or there are api limits that require us to store the data locally and keep it up to date – we often end up writing lots of bug-prone glue code to manage this.
+This gets particuarly tricky when we want to augment the remote data with our own data or there are API limits that require us to store the data locally and keep it up to date – we often end up writing lots of bug-prone glue code to manage this.